-III.A.
-Temporary Medical/Disability Leave
+A. Temporary Medical/Disability Leave

-In the event of a short-term, non-recurring illness or disability that renders a student temporarily unable to participate in all or part of the academic program in which the student is enrolled (including pregnancy), that student is entitled to reasonable accommodation.
-When a student's capacity to participate in the academic program is compromised by acute medical illness (up to six months approximate duration, after which other arrangements may become necessary as determined by the program's Dean in consultation with appropriate committee(s) and/or faculty (see below for specific requirements for students in the medical program)), the student may request medical leave status, relieving them of curricular duties.
+In the event of a short-term, non-recurring illness or disability that renders a student temporarily unable to participate in all or part of the medical school program (including pregnancy), that student is entitled to reasonable accommodation.
+When a student's capacity to participate in the medical school program is compromised by acute medical illness (up to six months approximate duration), the student may request medical leave status, relieving him/her of curricular duties.
 The student must provide a properly documented diagnosis from a qualified professional with acceptable credentials and recognized expertise.
 This documentation is to be provided to the dean or program director of the academic program in which the student is enrolled.
-Additional ongoing documentation may be grounds for denial of request for leave.
+Additional ongoing documentation may be required in some cases.
 Einstein reserves the right to require further evaluation before approving request for leave(s) and to make an individualized judgment as to the most appropriate plan.
-The safety of patients and others, including the student themself, also will be considered.
+The safety of patients and others, including the student him/herself, also will be considered.
 The appropriate Dean of the student's program, as applicable, may require a student to be on medical leave.

 The start and end dates of this leave status may appear on the transcript.
-The student-on-leave may in some cases remain enrolled (which entitles them to housing privileges, medical and other student amenities, etc.) for up to six months, after which other arrangements may become necessary.
+The student-on-leave may in some cases remain on the class roster (which entitles him/her to housing privileges, medical and disability insurance coverage, etc.) for up to six months, after which other arrangements may become necessary.
 Policies regarding medical and related benefits are governed by contract language that is not subject to the authority of policy.
-Any questions related to the effect a leave may have on tuition and/or student loans should be directed to the Office of Student Finance.